Aiko-IT-Systems/cloudflare-discord-oidc-worker/README.md

 This example would allow me to access the application if I was myself on Discord or if I was a member of a specific server:
 ![](https://up.erisa.uk/firefox_1w0BXtk80X.png)

-## Security

-If you find a security vulnerability in this repository, do NOT create an Issue or Pull Request.
-Please contact me through email or message (There are links on my GitHub profile).
-If you create an issue for an active security vulnerability I will save the information and delete the issue.